Denzil's diagnosis

 “Men do not talk in these moments of doubt and uncertainty, and this is particularly the case with men of colour.”

-Creating the space for others he once needed
+Creating the space for others

-After his own treatment, Denzil transformed his lifestyle, prioritising positivity, health and faith.
+After his own treatment, Denzil transformed his lifestyle, prioritising positivity, health, and faith.
 He created a men’s walking group to give others the space he once needed.
 “A safe space for us to discuss anything and everything free from judgement… It’s not a sign of weakness to ask for help or to share their feelings.
-For me, it is a sign of strength.”
+For me, it is a sign of strength.

-His brother’s death from cancer deepened his mission.
+His brother’s death from cancer deepened Denzil’s mission.
+Supported by Macmillan, he has become a cancer champion, raising awareness of cancer among other community members.
 “Men do not talk in these moments of doubt and uncertainty, and this is particularly the case with men of colour.”
-Denzil shares his story to encourage annual health checks and earlier conversations.
-“If I can save just one life by sharing my experience, it will be worth it.”